You need to be agile!

 This became Gall’s law.

-But what it means (while writing more on this post, I cannot miss to mention that I recall Julian Browne’s one and MBA complexity approach) is that everything is interacting with everything.
+But what it means (and while writing more on this post, I recall Julian Browne’s one and MBA complexity approach) is that everything interacts with everything.
 To be agile and quick, you need to be small.
 A small team will limit the complexity to what they can actually handle as a …team!
 And thus, it should deliver simpler systems that work.
-Agile is near lean and lean is near Scrum… And perhaps an enterprise architect would be helpful for keeping the house tidy, what do you think?
+Agile is near lean, and lean is near Scrum… And perhaps an enterprise architect would be helpful for keeping the house tidy, what do you think?

-And if you look back to the customer value chain, or service value to the user, unit, business, etc. Make sure that you work on something they are sure they want.
+And if you look back at the customer value chain, or service value to the user, unit, business, etc., make sure that you work on something they are sure they want.
 Something that they have thought through.
-You can plan one year in advance, you can estimate huge programs, but if the end goal of the customer is not known, there are -real awful- chances that you are loosing time.
-Time that you could therefore better use on building for the ones who have a plan, for the ones that are ready.
+You can plan one year in advance, you can estimate huge programs, but if the end goal of the customer is not known, there are -real awful- chances that you are losing time.
+Time that you could better use on building for those who have a plan, for those who are ready.

-And worst, any framework to shape and to somewhat have a tangible view is there only to make you feel safe, because, again, without knowing what is to achieve and having dug the subject, you can only have a superficial view.
+And worse, any framework to shape and to somewhat have a tangible view is there only to make you feel safe because, again, without knowing what is to be achieved and having delved into the subject, you can only have a superficial view.

-Is there worst?
+Is there worse?
 Yes!
-Should you not know what is needed… any consultancy firm will be ready to help.
-They smell the company blood or desperation from far… and are ready to help framing!
-Remember, they grow with third companies money.
-That’s their jobs.
+If you don’t know what’s needed… any consultancy firm will be ready to help.
+They smell the company blood or desperation from far… and are ready to help frame it!
+Remember, they grow with third companies’ money.
+That’s their job.

-- The relation to authority changes.
-The reference entity has to go down the arena, it will be more exposed.
+- The Relation to Authority Changes: The reference entity has to go down the arena, and it will be more exposed.